 Security Personnel

 Safety and security are significant factors in today’s disaster environment.
-The Volunteer Coordination Team of the Metro Kansas City Area does not have the capabilities to hire or contract VRC facility security.
+The VRC Committee of the KCR COAD does not have the capabilities to hire or contract VRC facility security.
 The Security Team Leader will need to coordinate with the VRC facility owner, local emergency preparedness and appropriate law enforcement as necessary to determine needed security staff, requirements and procedures.
 It may be suggested that a professional, auxiliary or private security presence be included in the VRC operation.
 Should this need occur the Security Team Leader will need to coordinate with the VRC Director to determine all cost associated with these added security measures and how such services will be contracted, paid or reimbursed (See Appendix “E” for staffing position descriptions and tasks).

 Forms